 The same rules apply to tubing, too.

 So here is my secret: the thickness of a thin-tip Sharpie is the no-fail measurement for cutting rivet stock.
 Hold the layers tightly together, put the tip of the Sharpie against the back of the piece, and make a mark on the wire where the Sharpie hits it.
 Saw on the outside edge of the line.
 Perfect every time for average-sized (12-, 14-, 16-gauge) wire and tubing (thin or thick wall).

 So go get your riveting hammer and play.
-And, if you’ve come up with some fun riveting tips, post them on the Jewelry Making Daily forums–sharing is almost as much fun as hammering.
+And, if you’ve come up with some fun riveting tips, post them in the comments below—sharing is almost as much fun as hammering.